ghiscoding/aurelia-slickgrid/README.md

 ### Demo page

 `Aurelia-Slickgrid` works with all `Bootstrap` versions, you can see a demo of each one below.
+There are also extra styling themes for not just Bootstrap but also Material & Salesforce which are also available.
+You can also use different SVG icons, you may want to look at the [Wiki - SVG Icons](https://github.com/ghiscoding/aurelia-slickgrid/wiki/SVG--Icons)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/aurelia-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs4-demo)
 - [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs5-demo)